 - I have access to different hosting companies so that I can choose the best one for each client and also move sites between hosts if there are any serious problems, and

 - I am automatically notified (via an independent service) within the hour, by email and to my mobile, 24 hours a day, if the servers are unavailable.

 Domain name registration and domain name hosting

-Don’t forget I can register, host, and maintain your site’s domain names for you – this includes not just the formal registration process, but finding a suitable name, setting it up correctly to serve your web site and email, setting domain-related ISP spam filters, forwarding to Gmail etc. (if required), acting as Administrative Contact to deal with all the “paperwork” from Nominet or ICANN regarding ownership details, “site is live” monitoring and any other little domain name maintenance jobs.
-If you choose to register your own domain through a service such as register.com or netbenefit.com, please note that in my experience, this can cause problems down the line with email redirections falling foul of internet email relay security settings, requiring special DNS and MX zone settings and so on… it’s usually less hassle in the long run to get me to do the registration and hosting all in the one location – your call though.
+Don’t forget I can register, host, and maintain your site’s domain names for you – this includes not just the formal registration process, but finding a suitable name, setting it up correctly to serve your web site and employee emails, setting domain-related ISP spam filters, forwarding to Gmail etc. (if required), acting as Administrative Contact to deal with all the “paperwork” from Nominet or ICANN regarding ownership details, “site is live” monitoring and any other little domain name maintenance jobs.
+If you choose to register your own domain through a service such as register.com, please note that in my experience, this can cause problems down the line with email redirections falling foul of internet email relay security settings, requiring special DNS and MX zone tweaks and so on… it’s usually less hassle in the long run to get me to do the registration and hosting all in the one location – your call though.